reidkersey/react-native-wheel-picker/README.md

 [![npm version](http://img.shields.io/npm/v/react-native-wheel-picker.svg?style=flat-square)](https://npmjs.org/package/react-native-wheel-picker "View this project on npm")
 [![npm version](http://img.shields.io/npm/dm/react-native-wheel-picker.svg?style=flat-square)](https://npmjs.org/package/react-native-wheel-picker "View this project on npm")

+# What The Fork?
+## What
+This is a fork of a fork.
+The original code is from lesliesam.
+That project was abandoned and did not allow for the color of the separators to be changed. m3rlin94 created a fork to allow that to be changed, but did not add the package to NPM as far as I can tell.
+So I created this fork to allow a package manager to manage the code base.

+## How
+See below for example on how to use the added styles.

+# react-native-wheel-picker
 ## Introduction
 Cross platform Picker component based on React-native.